August 2023 Review

 Border Force and National Crime Agency

-We are aware of one report in August 2022 relating to the above:
+We are not aware of any reports in August 2023 relating to the above.

 Sentences and Convictions